Children and Divorce: How Do You Ease A Teen’s Resistance to Divorce and Remarriage?

 Long-term research shows it takes at least two years for a stepfamily to adjust to changes and create their own unique family.
 If conflicts continue and you are committed to working things out, I recommend you seek family counseling.
 Make sure they have experience with children and divorce as well as step family issues.

-To learn more about effective communication and problem solving strategies for families, take the 30-Days to Parenting Success Course.
+To learn more about effective communication and problem solving strategies for families, take the 7 Keys to Parenting Success ebook.
 You will be less frustrated, respond more calmly and feel more confident in any parenting situation.

-The best part is the 30-Day Course is free!
+The best part is the ebook is free!
 So what are you waiting for?
 Sign up now!

 Reprint Guidelines: You may publish/reprint any article from our site for non-commercial purposes in your ezine, website, blog, forum, RSS feed or print publication, as long as it is the entire un-edited article and title and includes the article’s source credit, including the author’s bio and active links as they appear with the article.
 We also appreciate a quick note/e-mail telling us where you are reprinting the article.
 To request permission from the author to publish this article in print or for commercial purposes, please complete and send us a Permission to Reprint Form.